hikiddddd/Database-project-repository/README.md

 # What is this project for?
 Project has made for learning database connection, and database connecting.
 # How to use this
-You have to install pycharm, or other coding app for python language
+You have to install pycharm, or other coding app for python language.